Particular/docs.particular.net/transports/sql/addressing_catalog_3.include.md

 snippet: sqlserver-multicatalog-config-for-endpoint

-There are several cases when routing is not used and the transport needs specific configuration to find out the catalog for a specific queue table:
+There are several cases when routing is not used and the transport needs specific configuration to find out the catalog for a queue table:

  * [Error queue](/nservicebus/recoverability/configure-error-handling.md#configure-the-error-queue-address)
  * [Audit queue](/nservicebus/operations/auditing.md#configuring-auditing)